 Unfortunately, the exemption order has still not been finalised.
 However, when the Refresher courses were originally approved, it was on the understanding that qualified equine dentists would be able to practise while awaiting the finalisation of the Exemption Order.
 Since that time, a number of people have attended the BEVA and the WWAED Category 2 Refresher Training courses.
 Unfortunately, since the first set of procedures were generated with all invested parties present, individual groups have tried to re-write the wording for the Exemption Order.
 BEVA have generated two alternative sets of wording for the exemption order, however, they remain a BEVA wish-list as it requires all of the original stakeholders in agreement to change the original wording.

 The WWAED believes that in certain, specific areas, the wording should be changed.
 Technology has improved dramatically since 2004 and the current power tools are as safe as hand tools.
 The WWAED believe that in the original wording of the Exemption Order it should have been purely the procedures that were regulated and not the tools as it was inevitable that technology would be moving forward very quickly.

-The WWAED welcome the opportunity to meet with the original stakeholders to finalise the Exemption Order wording, however, it does not appear to be possible to have all the other parties available at any one time.
+The WWAED are always open to meet with the original stakeholders to finalise the Exemption Order wording.
+However, it does not appear to be possible to have all the other parties available at any one time.
 Hopefully, this will be resolved in the not-too-distant future.